oscarcosta/serverless_demo/README.md

-# Serverless Demo with IBM Cloud and Apache OpenWhisk
+# Serverless Demo - Apache OpenWhisk on IBM Cloud

 ## Prepare the Environment